-4 The socio-economic classification is a standard measure of socio-economic level used in market research.
+&lt;sup>4 The socio-economic classification is a standard measure of socio-economic level used in market research.
 It is based on occupation and takes account of job title, education and qualifications and level of responsibility.
-Broadly, the categorisations equate to the following: ABC1 - non-manual, professional jobs (examples A - headmaster, CEO, B - lawyer, C1 - junior executive to junior management); C2 - skilled manual (e.g. plumber) D - unskilled manual worker (e.g. factory operative) E - dependent long-term on state benefits heterogeneous participant mix within the sessions encourages people to consider other points of view.
-This is a qualitative research process which seeks to achieve consensus of opinion after deliberation.
+Broadly, the categorisations equate to the following: ABC1 - non-manual, professional jobs (examples A - headmaster, CEO, B - lawyer, C1 - junior executive to junior management); C2 - skilled manual (e.g. plumber) D - unskilled manual worker (e.g. factory operative) E - dependent long-term on state benefits qualitative to deliberative research, we can gain a feel for the forward trajectory of people's opinions.
+While it is difficult to get a considered view about the future in quantitative research, deliberative research lends itself to this well.
+So quantitative research gives the strongest, most representative picture of people's immediate views and deliberative research is the best way to identify considered and forward-looking views.

-5 We do not report on sub-groups with fewer than 50 people in them and indicate all small samples (between 50 and 100) with an asterisk ()
+&lt;sup>5 We do not report on sub-groups with fewer than 50 people in them and indicate all small samples (between 50 and 100) with an asterisk (\)